meows/racket/docs/javascript-0.md

 <article>
     Hi there, this text counts as information, and everything is always contained by a pair of tags.

+    Notice that all information is "contained" by a pair of tags, in this case called "article".
 </article>
 ```